 Pension Policy Score: 9 The Danish pension system is well-structured in accordance with the World Bank's three-pillar conceptual framework.
 The first pillar is a tax-financed universal base pension with means-tested supplements.
-This pillar includes Denmark's ATP pension scheme.
-The second pillar comprises privately organized, contribution-based labor market pensions.
-The contribution rate, which has increased over the years, is now 12% or more for most employees.
+This pillar includes Denmark's ATP pension scheme, which is a mandatory-funded defined-benefit scheme.
+The second pillar comprises occupational pensions agreed as part of collective agreements (and firm specific pension schemes), and they are contribution-based schemes.
+Contribution rates are in the range 12-18% for most employees.
 The third pillar involves tax-subsidized pension arrangements (tied until retirement) offered by insurance companies, pension funds and banks as well as other forms of savings (for most households in the form of housing wealth).

-The combination of the different pillars of the pension scheme creates a pension system that both protects against low income for the elderly (distributional objective) and ensures that most have a pension which is reasonable in relation to the income earned when the pensioner was active in the labor market (high replacement rates).
+The combination of the different pillars of the pension scheme ensures protection against low income for the elderly (distributional objective) as well as a pension which is reasonable in relation to the income earned when the pensioner was active in the labor market (high replacement rates).
 The Danish pension scheme has for several years ranked in the top of the Melbourne Mercer Global Pension Index.
 The main challenges involve the complexity of the system, the possible disincentive effects on savings and retirement arising from the means testing of public pensions, and the problem of citizens outside the mandatory labor market pensions (the "residual" pension group).

 Statutory ages in the pension system (in public pensions for early retirement and age limits for payment of funds from pension schemes) are established by legislation.
-Recent reforms - the 2006 welfare reform and the 2011 retirement reform - increase these ages considerably to cope with the aging population.
-First, the retirement age (early retirement and pensions) is being gradually increased and the early retirement period is being reduced from five to three years.
-Then, retirement ages will be linked to developments in life expectancy at the age of 60 such that the expected pension period will become 14.5 years (17.5 including early retirement) in the long run (currently the expected pension period is between 18.5 and 23.5 years).
-An attempt to phase these changes in more quickly did not get political support.
+Recent reforms - the 2006 welfare reform and the 2011 retirement reform - increased these ages considerably to cope with the aging population.

+First, the retirement age (early retirement and pensions) has been gradually increased and the early retirement period reduced from five to three years.
+Second, the statutory pension/retirement age is linked (indexed) to developments in life expectancy at the age of 60 such that the expected pension period will become 14.5 years (17.5 including early retirement) in the long run (currently the expected pension period is between 18.5 and 23.5 years).
+The statutory retirement age is increased every fifth year (with a 15 years lead time).
+The latest increase in 2020 (applying from 2035) implies a statutory pension age of 69.